Theoretical Foundations of Conformal Prediction: A unified framework for asymptotic guarantees

 \end{theorem} We remark also that the assumption~\eqref{eqn:asm_thm:splitCP_asymp_formal_random_x} will immediately hold if we assume that $s^*(X,Y)$ has a continuous distribution under $(X,Y)\sim P$, but (as we will see below in the proofs for one of our case studies) it can hold more generally as well.

 Returning to our original goal~\eqref{eqn:convergence_of_sets_intuition} for this section, we can interpret this theorem as follows:

-Of course, while this result measures the difference between $\cC_n$ and $\cC^*$ in terms of probability (by bounding the mass placed by $P$ on the event $Y\in \cC_n(X)\triangle\cC^*(X)$), similar techniques can be used to bound the difference of the sets in other ways---for instance, in the setting of a real-valued response ($\cY=\R$), we might instead be interested in bounding the Lebesgue measure of $\cC_n(X)\triangle\cC^*(X)$.
+Of course, while this result measures the difference between $\cC_n$ and $\cC^*$ in terms of probability (by bounding the mass placed by $P$ on the event $Y\in \cC_n(X)\triangle\cC^*(X)$), similar techniques can be used to bound the difference of the sets in other ways, as we will see in some of our case studies---for instance, in the setting of a real-valued response ($\cY=\R$), we might instead be interested in bounding the Lebesgue measure of $\cC_n(X)\triangle\cC^*(X)$.